arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw building a .NET Mobile Service back-end locally, publishing it to the cloud, adding authentication with Active Directory, integrating with SharePoint, and then building a cross-platform client with Xamarin.
+In this demo, you saw how to build a .NET Mobile Service back-end locally, publish it to the cloud, add authentication with Active Directory, integrate with SharePoint, and then build a cross-platform client with Xamarin.